Chagos Archipelago sovereignty dispute

-On 3 November 2022, it was announced that the United Kingdom and Mauritius had decided to begin negotiations on sovereignty over the British Indian Ocean Territory, taking into account the recent international legal proceedings.
+On 3 November 2022, it was announced that the United Kingdom and Mauritius had decided to begin negotiations on sovereignty over the BIOT, taking into account the recent international legal proceedings.
 On 3 October 2024, the UK agreed to hand over the Chagos Islands to Mauritius, although this was controversial given the presence of a U.S. military base on one of the islands.
-The United States endorsed the agreement though it can potentially harm its strategic interests.
+The United States had endorsed the agreement though months later, US president Donald Trump reversed this position and called the deal as an "act of great stupidity" and was against the deal.
 In geopolitical context, this settlement is expected to benefit India which is already maintaining a high presence in the area in close cooperation with Mauritius, while India is undertaking military cooperation with the U.S. as it finds ways to deal with the rising footprints of China in the Indian Ocean.
 On 22 May 2025, the agreement was signed by the UK and Mauritius; the dispute will end once the deal is ratified by both parties.
+Opponents of the deal have cited Article 298 (b) of the United Nations Convention on the Law of the Sea (UNCLOS) as giving the British government an invokable legal exemption from "disputes concerning military activities, including military activities by government vessels and aircraft engaged in non-commercial service", and have argued that the British government's case was misleading.
+In April 2026, it was announced that the deal would not be approved before the end of the parliamentary session, following Trump's criticism of the UK and the deal.